-In the lunchroom at The Hague more than 5,000 miles from Pacific McGeorge School of Law, Jasmine Turner-Bond, '11, discovered that her law school's reputation made the journey before she did.
+In the lunchroom at The Hague more than 5,000 miles from McGeorge School of Law, Jasmine Turner-Bond, '11, discovered that her law school's reputation made the journey before she did.

 Attorneys from Italy, Russia, Brazil and other countries would ask about her alma mater.
 She would tell them she attended a small school in Sacramento.
 Right away, they guessed McGeorge.

 "McGeorge's presence in The Hague is so strong," Turner-Bond says.
 "People know McGeorge in Europe."